The Wood Brothers: Recordings

-The brothers recorded a collection of Oliver’s songs to create a demo album.
+The brothers recorded a collection of Oliver's songs to create a demo album.
 They landed a recording contract with Blue Note Records, who released their first studio album Ways Not To Lose in 2006.
 The album was produced by Chris's MMW colleague John Medeski, and recorded during September 2005 at Allaire Studios in Shokan, New York.
 Kenny Wolleson supported the duo on drums and percussion.
 Music critic Steve Leggett said that Oliver's lyrics showed him to be in a state of "perpetual spiritual dilemma" but with a "dogged hope that shines through between the cracks," the words carried on a bed of "sparse and languid" folk-blues music.

 Their follow-up Loaded was released in 2008.
 The next year they released an EP of covers titled Up Above My Head.
-In 2011 the band moved recording to Nashville’s Southern Ground Artists for Smoke Ring Halo, the band's first release on Zac Brown's Southern Ground label.
+In 2011 the band moved recording to Nashville's Southern Ground Artists for Smoke Ring Halo, the band's first release on Zac Brown's Southern Ground label.
 Multi-instrumentalist Jano Rix joined the band during this period, adding his percussion and jazz piano skills, and providing vocals.
 In 2012 they released Live Volume One: Sky High and Live Volume Two: Nail & Tooth issued as two separate CDs or a double-LP vinyl gatefold package.

 In October 2013, the Wood Brothers' fifth studio release, The Muse was released, with Buddy Miller serving as record producer.
 The album was recorded at Southern Ground Studios in Nashville.
 The Wood Brothers were by this time a Nashville-based band, with Oliver having relocated in 2012, and Chris following.
 It was the first time the brothers had lived in the same city since early adulthood.
 The Muse provided the band with their first Billboard chart success, hitting the folk, country, indie and rock charts in late 2013.

 The band's next album, Paradise was released in 2015 on the Easy Eye Sound label.
 Paradise was the first album in which all three bandmembers shared songwriting credits.
 Paradise was their most successful album up to that point, reaching number 1 on the Top Heatseekers chart, and number 12 on the US Country music chart.

 On February 2, 2018, the Wood Brothers released their sixth full-length album, One Drop of Truth, which they self-produced and recorded.
 The album was nominated for the Best Americana Album award at the 61st Grammy Awards.

-The group released their eighth studio album, "Kingdom in My Mind" in January 2020.
+The group released their eighth studio album, Kingdom in My Mind in January 2020.

+The group released their ninth studio album, Heart is the Hero in April 2023.